rpeszek/my-blogs/posts/2022-08-20-code-cognitiveload.md

 ---
-title:  Cognitive Cost in Programming.
+title:  Cognitive Loads in Programming
 lastmodified: Aug 20, 2022
 featured: true
 summary:  Easy to implement is not the same as simple to understand.
 Programming wants to be empirical it needs to be more deductive.
 toc: true
-tags: Haskell
+tags: maintainability
 ---

 This post presents programming in a different light than what is commonly considered.
 We will look at cognitive aspects of interacting with code.

 We will examine cognitive effort that goes into the implementation and cognitive loads on these poor souls who need to work on that code later.
 Cognitive load of code consumption is much more interesting and less intuitive than the effort of its creation.
 We will think about bugs as cognitive overload.
-We will discuss cognitive impact of abstractions and types.
+We will discuss cognitive impact of abstractions, types, and programming principles.

 Cognitive load of working with code is rarely considered, how often do we hear a statement like this?